OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022August01.txt

 Mplogue - Supported OAK_NPC_Bandits_Settlement_01.
 (Look out for that awesome airship).
 Laz Man - Created Quest - Blood Moon Vanguard and Eliminate the Horde. khzmusik - Created 1-khzmusik_Zombies.
-KhaineGB - Unlocked Inventory Lockable Slots Mod.
+KhaineGB - Unlocked Inventory Lockable Slots Mod and 60 Slot Backpack Mod.
 GanTheGrey - Created 1-GansSpecialZombies.
 Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, 1-FantasticBeastz, and 1-YeOldeUndeadPack.
 Also performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with NPCMod and Addon integration, 2-NPCXSpiderPack-ColonyExpansion, Fox things, xml, compilation, distribution, quality control balancing, and even added the odd icon or two.